elephantscale/es-training-new/course-outlines/google-cloud-for-app-developers.md

 Students need to have access to Google Cloud environment.
 We encourage to use free credits provided by Google, if possible.

 **Students will need the following**
+* A Google Cloud account is required
 * A reasonably modern laptop
 * Unrestricted connection to the Internet.
 Laptops with overly restrictive VPNs or firewalls may not work properly
-* A Google Cloud account is highly recommended.

 ## Detailed outline